What to Expect When Buying a High-Mileage Car

 While high-mileage engines get nicely lubricated and may be in better condition than lower-mileage older engines, there are other parts of the car that break down due to age, not mileage.
 Wear and tear on things like suspensions, brakes, belts, hoses, and electrical systems will be worse on higher-mileage cars, and can lead to necessary repairs.

 Conveniently, some major repairs can be predicted.
-For example, an automaker may make a car with a transmission that typically needs to be replaced at the 120,000 mile mark.
+For example, an automaker may make a car with a gearbox that typically needs to be replaced at the 120,000 mile mark.
 If you're considering a high-mileage vehicle and want to know if you should expect any significant repairs in the near future, you can ask your questions in the CarGurus Questions forum.

 It's always a good idea to have a professional mechanic inspect a used vehicle before you buy it, but there are some things you can check out before taking it to a shop.
 Check the undercarriage for rust.
 Check the tires for signs of uneven wear, which could indicate problems with the suspension or chassis.
 Make sure the doors, trunk, and hood align properly when closed.
 Check under the hood to make sure the engine compartment is clean, free from rust, and full of clean fluids.
 Use a refrigerator magnet to make sure all of the body panels are actually metal and haven't been re-built entirely of a fiberglass filler substance, like Bondo.
 These are all good ways to help weed out any cars that are clearly not in good condition.